 Dental procedures can take from one to 5-6 appointments.
 However in a large number of cases two appointments are necessary.
 During the first appointment your dental history, specific problems, allergies if any and treatment plan along with necessary investigations are made, followed by specific treatment during the subsequent visit.

-Powered by 4docsearch Pvt.
+Powered by JS Web Services Pvt.
 Ltd.